configcat/docs/website/docs/advanced/cli.md

 `CONFIGCAT_API_PASS` | The Management API basic authentication password. |

 :::caution
-When any of these environment variables are set, the CLI will use those over their local values set by the `configcat setup` command.
+When any of these environment variables are set, the CLI will use them over the local values set by the `configcat setup` command.
 :::

 ## Modes